Patricia Youngquist The Last Leaf Gardener Information

 Patricia Youngquist The Last Leaf Gardener respects your privacy and takes every measure possible to protect it.
 To review the types of personal information that is received, collected, and used by patriciayoungquist.com, please click here.

 Turtle Pond Art . . .
 Patricia Youngquist Photo Art . . .
 Patricia Youngquist The Last Leaf Gardener: Which is It?

 Names may change, but the quality photo art from Patricia Youngquist does not.
 We are still the same www.patriciayoungquist.com and reachable at the same site–specific email address, email@example.com, for all electronic correspondence.
 Turtle Pond Art [www.turtlepondart.net] was the name given to the original web site promoting Patricia’s impressionist photo art and note cards.
-Six years ago, Turtle Pond Art was redeveloped and rechristened Patricia Youngquist Photo Art.
-Over time, a number of Patricia’s projects literally began to grow out of her urban garden, and The Last Leaf Gardener was born.
-Today, it is time to merge all those identities together into Patricia Youngquist The Last Leaf Gardener—which necessitates yet another redesign and relaunch of Patricia’s Internet home.
+In 2010, Turtle Pond Art was redeveloped and rechristened Patricia Youngquist Photo Art.
+Over time, a number of Patricia’s projects literally began to grow out of her urban garden, and The Last Leaf Gardener blog was born.
+In 2016, Patricia decided to merge all those identities together into Patricia Youngquist The Last Leaf Gardener—which necessitated a redesign and relaunch of Patricia’s Internet home.
 This rebranding focuses on new expressions of Patricia’s artistry and further cements the ability of parent company, Patricia Youngquist, Inc., to more easily capitalize on business synergies.
-As a result, our patrons may run across old references to the Turtle Pond site and/or the email address associated with it.
+Because nothing ever really goes away on the Internet, our patrons may run across old references to the decommissioned Turtle Pond site and/or the email address associated with it.
 There will also be the odd reference to Patricia Youngquist Photo Art because her impressionist prints and kaleidoscopics are topically independent from the garden–themed photo art.